Nitrosigine Arginine Pre-Workout Benefits – Nitric Oxide!

 Nitrosigine vs. Arginine Hydrochloride

-Arginine has very poor bioavailability with an average absorption rate at about 20% and as low as 5% in some individuals because of an enzyme known as arginase which breaks l-arginine down in the intestines.
+Arginine has very rather poor bioavailability with an average absorption rate at about 20% because of an enzyme known as arginase which breaks l-arginine down in the intestines.
 (1)

-However, studies show that a single dose of nitrosigine works fast, spiking blood levels of arginine after only 30 minutes.
+However, small scale human case studies show that a single dose of nitrosigine works fast, spiking blood levels of arginine after only 30 minutes.
 What’s more, nitrosigine keeps these levels elevated for weeks.
 (2)

 What Does the Science Say About Nitrosigine Arginine?